djaax/udacity-gcloud-endpoints/README.md

     - Method: GET,
     - Parameters: none
     - Returns UserForms.
-    - Description: Returns all players ranked by performance
+    - Description: Returns all players ranked by performance.
+The Player with the most wins gets ranked first, the one with the least wins last and so forth.

+## Section 7: Cronjobs
+Every 1 hour, a cronjob gets called, sending out an email to every user who has open games to remind him to continue playing.
+- Path: /crons/send_reminder
+- Method: GET
+- Parameters: none
+- Return Status

-## Section 7: Models Included
+## Section 8: Models Included
  - **User**
     - Stores unique user_name and (optional) email address.